LisaSchlueter/teststand-metadata/ppc01/doc/readme_p02_r001-r004.md

 | Coupling mode | `AC coupled` |
 | | |
 ## Remarks and comments
 Period 3 and 4 are longer and have different `t0`.
+Run `r004` is the cleanest.